Call to order: 01352 757777

 Wheat bran offers several advantages when used appropriately in the equine diet:

-• Provides a good source of magnesium, copper, and zinc, as well as high levels of B vitamins compared to hay/haylage.
+• Supplies trace minerals such as magnesium, copper, and zinc, along with higher levels of B vitamins compared to hay or haylage.

-• Offers a palatable feed option, making it an excellent carrier for supplements, especially for fussy eaters.
+• Highly palatable, making it an effective carrier for supplements, particularly for fussy eaters.

 • Contains fibre-bound antioxidants, which may contribute to gastrointestinal health.